typoverflow/note/KR_P/3-Description_Logic.md

 + newly-defined concept names can be used to define other concepts, inductively.

 ### $\mathcal{EL}$ Terminology
-+ $\mathcal{EL}$ yerminology is a finite set of definitions of the form $A\equiv C$ and $A\sqsubseteq C$, such that no concept name occurs more than once on the left
++ $\mathcal{EL}$ terminology is a finite set of definitions of the form $A\equiv C$ and $A\sqsubseteq C$, such that no concept name occurs more than once on the left
-+ So in terminoogy a concept cannot have two distinct definitions
++ So in terminology a concept cannot have two distinct definitions

 ### $\mathcal{EL}$ concept inclusion
 + $C\sqsubseteq D$ is called a $\mathcal{EL}$ concept inclusion, or C is subsumed by D, or D subsumes C